-How the scam works - You receive a phone call (or e-mail) from someone who claims to be with a government or law enforcement agency such as the US Citizenship and Immigration Service, Maryland District Court or Howard County Police.
+How the scam works - You receive a phone call (or e-mail) from someone who claims to be with a government or law enforcement agency such as the Social Security Administration, IRS, US Treasury, US ICE, Maryland District Court or Howard County Police.
 The caller sounds official and your Caller ID may even indicate (falsely) that the call is from the agency cited by the caller.
 The caller is, in fact, an imposter working a scam.

 The caller will claim that you failed to pay a traffic ticket, or owe a fine failing to appear for jury duty.
 The caller claims that you could be arrested if you don’t pay a fine or that a warrant has already been issued for your arrest.
 Non-US citizens may be threatened with deportation.

 You will then be instructed to send money to the caller in order to avoid arrest.
 You may be asked to provide a bank account number, wire money, or put money on a s cash reload card and give the PIN to the scammer.
 In some cases, the scam may be used to trick you into providing sensitive personal information such as your Social Security Number, date of birth, or credit card or debit card number.

 If you are concerned that you may actually owe fines or have missed jury duty or a court date, contact the agency or court directly by looking up the phone number online or in the phone book and calling them yourself.